LinaSafina/game-of-life/README.md

 >I look forward to seeing what you come up with! \
 >Thank you.

 ***== Quest received.
 Develop an src/game_of_life.c program in C – a visualization of The Game of Life.
-To display the graphics, only use ASCII characters (with output to the terminal).
-There are two possible implementation options: interactive (complex version) and step-by-step (simplified version).
-For the interactive mode, create the option for adjusting the speed of the "game"; for the step-by-step mode–moving to the next step of the "game" by pressing the space bar.
-Create an option to end the "game."
+To display the graphics, only use ASCII characters (with output to the terminal).***

+* ***Keys***:

+Space Bar – moving to the next step of the game.
+Create an option to end the game.

+* ***Graphics***

 Treat the playing field - a rectangle of 80 by 25 cells – as a matrix of the state of the "game".
 Provide for original initialization of the "game" state via stdin.
-Prepare several files with initial states for quick launch and initialization through input redirection.
-When developing the game, follow the principles of structured programming of E. Dijkstra. ==***
+Prepare several files with initial states for quick launch and initialization through input redirection. ==***

+## Bonus Part:
+***== Quest received.
+You need to implement interactive version of the Game of life.
+Also create the option for adjusting the speed of the "game".==***

+## Important notes:

+* The game must be written in C, have a structured style, and run from the terminal;

+* Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `cpplint`.

+* Instructions on how to run these tests on your computer are in the `materials` folder.

+* We also recommend taking a look at the `code-samples` folder.

+* Check your program for memory leaks!

+* It is forbidden to use dynamic memory

+> When developing the game, follow the principles of structured programming of E. Dijkstra.

 ***LOADING...***

-> DON'T FORGET!
-All your programs are tested for the style norm and memory leaks.
-Start-up instructions
-> the list of tests is also in the `materials` folder

 # Chapter II